 Do you believe they are just lucky?
 Do you think they’re working in a more profitable niche or it’s because they’re more established than you are?
 Do you believe you’re not as good as they are?
 How about their success is because they possess some special skills or qualities perhaps?

-One way to leverage your expertise is to process map repeatable processes your can use (and sell) with every client.
+One way to leverage your individual expertise is to process map a repeatable A to B success plan you can use (and sell) with every client.
 Building assets based on models and tools are indeed important for efficiency, scalability, and profitability.
 Yet the physical delivery of these staples of the trade remain chained to an entrenched business model.

 I’ll come clean: there is some truth in these reasons.
 But it’s not the be-all-and-end-all of success in a consulting business.
 I’ve seen brand new consultants and coaches break into very competitive niches and make good money, fairly quickly too.
 So, there must be some other secret sauce, right?

 Well, first of all, the successful consultants/coaches believe strongly in what they’re doing.
 In challenging times, they keep the faith that they have something special to offer.

 Certainly, the freedom fighters in the Matrix believed Neo was special – even though at first, he himself didn’t understand why people felt that about him.
 But he came to realise his sense of purpose was his strength and he persisted towards his goal of sustainable freedom from the matrix.

 There are profound insights in this and when it comes to the secret ingredients in the success sauce, having a strong purpose, good planning and perseverance are good foundations for success in a consulting business.
 Another two key ingredients for success in a consulting business are positioning and pricing.

 So let’s say there’s five ingredients in our secret sauce for turning things around when your consulting or coaching work is looking a bit thin.
 Let’s go over each one in a bit more depth.

 KEY INGREDIENT #1 – PURPOSE